The Wedgwood Neighborhood in Seattle: Looking Back, Looking Ahead in 2025-2026

 Mend Bicycles is behind Sophie’s Tacos, entered from NE 75th Street.

-Besides the uncertainty of the redevelopment plan, another unresolved problem in the Wedgwood business district at NE 85th Street is the vacant Rite-Aid building on the northeast corner.
-Rite-Aid did not own this building.
+Besides the uncertainty of the redevelopment of the Wedgwood Shopping Center, another unresolved problem in the Wedgwood business district at NE 85th Street is the vacant Rite-Aid building on the northeast corner.
+Rite-Aid, which closed this store in July 2025, did not own this building.
 The property owner currently is offering it for lease and has not responded to any community inquiries about the future of the site.
 Having such a large building stand empty, is not good for the atmosphere of the business district.

 Wedgwood residents nearest to NE 85th Street feel like they are in a shopping desert with no drugstore or grocery close by.
 If you happen to run out of toothpaste, for example, it requires some thought to figure out where to go to get some more.
 Maybe at the Safeway at NE 75th Street?